Rogue River Hike and Glamp Trip

 Q: How much is the deposit and when is the balance for my trip due?

-For the Rogue River 5-day Wild and Scenic Hiking Trip the deposit is $350 per person.
+As on all OTT trips we require a 30% deposit.
 The remaining balance is due 30 days before the trip launches.
 Upon making your reservation you have the option to set up your credit card to automatically run the balance on the due date.

 Rogue River Trail 5-day Hiking and Camping Trips